 HOW PARK FEES ARE DISTRIBUTED

 |Trans-Mara County Council||36%|

-Of that 55% given to the County Council, 19% of the total amount is passed on by the Council to the Group Ranches that border the Mara Triangle.
+Of the 55% given to the Trans Mara County Council, 19% of the total amount is passed on by the Council to the Group Ranches that border the Mara Triangle.

 |Trans-Mara County Council||55%|